2017-usfca-cs-640/halocht-final-project/README.md

 ## Complete draft due as a pull request on Monday, December 4th, 2017 before 11:59 pm
 ## Complete, revised draft due by Thursday, December 14th, 2017 before 11:59 pm

-The **goal of this final project** is to have you apply all of the skills you have learned build your skills in R, markdown, scientific writing, and exploratory data analysis to write a report in the style of a scientific manuscript, based on your novel analyses of these data.
+The **goal of this final project** is to have you apply all of the skills you have learned build your skills in R, markdown, scientific writing, and exploratory data analysis to write a report in the style of a scientific manuscript, based on your novel analyses of a dataset of your choosing.

 You will each be using the dataset you chose and described in your short project proposal.